 One of the least understood aspects of sales achievement is the correlation between job tenure and profitability/productivity for the company.
-For instance, in most sales environments, a salesperson does not become profitable for the company until somewhere between month 13 and month 18; hence, if a stint is shorter than that, you can rest assured that the salesperson was a sunk cost for the company.
+In most sales environments, a salesperson does not become profitable for the company until somewhere between 13 – 18 months.
+Hence, if a stint is shorter than that, the salesperson was a sunk cost for the company.

 For that reason, I’d like to offer up my own guidelines as a recruiter, hiring manager, and sales coach, on what the various career level look like.
 I’d also point out that these are not industry-specific; industry changers fit here too.

 Most people think that “entry-level” means that you are just getting started in sales.
 It means that, of course, but it also has to do with your level of achievement in sales.
 Here’s my guideline.
 Unless and until you have at least three years of sustained success ON THE SAME JOB, you are entry-level.
 “Sustained success” means that you have spent at least three consecutive years AT QUOTA OR BETTER, not that you’ve merely been employed for three years.
 You can have had fifteen years in sales, but if all your experience is 1-2 years and out, you’re entry-level as far as I’m concerned.
 In fact, a salesperson with a number of short stints is actually LESS marketable as a candidate than a person right out of college, because a smart hiring manager will assume that the job-hopping will continue.